Freddy220103/velodyne16-ros2/ReadMe.md

 The interface box already comes with an overcurrent protection and gives you access to an Ethernet port as well as a power connector.
 For the 8-pin power connector on the other hand you will have to create your own cable.
 This can though be done with comparably little effort (without cutting the cable).
 In case you bought one without the interface box have a look at the **[cabling guide](./doc/CablingGuide.md) in this repository for information on making your own cable**.

 ## 2. Configuring the initial set-up
 The set-up is similar to the Velodyne [VLP-16](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16) and the [HDL-32E](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20HDL-32E) lidar in ROS.
-As a first step we will have to **find out which network interface our lidar is connected to**.
+I recommend to use the following commands, as the last mentioned tutorial is for ROS, not ROS2.
+As a first step for the ROS2 tutorial we will have to **find out which network interface our lidar is connected to**.
 For this launch the following command

 ```bash
 $ for d in /sys/class/net/*; do echo "$(basename ${d}): $(cat $d/{carrier,operstate} | tr '\n' ' ')"; done